TeachBooks/Matrix-method-statics/README.md

 # Moved

-This book has been moved to https://github.com/TUDelft-MUDE/CIEM5000-matrix-method-statics
+This book has been moved to: https://github.com/Tom-van-Woudenberg/matrix-method-statics-2023

 # Matrix method for statics